SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 * What is the mass of the trampolinist?

-This is simply required to calculate the force acting on the trampolinist using F=ma Input the trampolinist’s mass in Kilograms.
+This is simply required to calculate the force acting on the trampolinist using F=ma.
+Input the trampolinist’s mass in Kilograms.

 Once this data has been entered, graphs such as the one below will be produced.